High-order force constants for the masses

 pip3 install hiphive

-hiPhive requires Python3 and invokes functionality from several external libraries including the atomic simulation environment, spglib and SymPy.
-Please note that the dependency on scikit-learn is not enforced during installation via pip.
+hiPhive requires Python3 and invokes functionality from several external libraries including the atomic simulation environment, scikit-learn, spglib, SymPy, and trainstation.
 Please consult the installation section of the user guide for details.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.